OperationSpark/magic-8-ball/README.md

 For our little project, we're gonna build the classic Magic Eight Ball app:  users will be able to ask the Magic Eight Ball a question about the future and the Magic Eight Ball will respond.

+### Take Away

-This brief app represents the full loop of a user experience: A startup message, being presented with a menu providing options, prompting the user for input, handling that input, and showing the user a response triggered by their input.
+This brief app represents the life-cycle of a typical app, and demonstrates the full loop of a user experience: A startup message, being presented with a menu providing options, prompting the user for input, handling that input, and showing the user a response triggered by their input.

+Some concepts you'll learn are:

+* Programming a command-line app.
+* The structure of a typical app.
+* Built-in and 3rd party API.
+* Loading external data.
+* Variable declaration and initialization.
+* Function declaration and invocation, passing arguments to functions.
+* Prompting a user for and handling user input.
+* Conditional statements - making decisions in code.
+* Simple regular expressions applied to input validation.
+* Random number generation.

 ### Entering Code